 Cover the cooked tuna loosely with aluminum foil or a clean kitchen towel.
 This helps to retain the heat and allows the fish to continue cooking slightly while resting.

-See also How to cook italian sausages on the stove
+See also How long to cook chickpeas for hummus

 Let the ahi tuna rest for about 5 minutes.
 This gives enough time for the juices to settle and for the fish to reach its desired doneness.
 It is ideal to serve ahi tuna medium-rare, as it will remain tender and moist.